ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - the subject information being requested in the `subject` request parameter
 - any additional requested information defined by extensions of this protocol

-The AS determines what authorizations and consents are required to fulfill this requested delegation.
+When the grant request is in the _processing_ state, the AS determines what authorizations and consents are required to fulfill this requested delegation.
 The details of how the AS makes this determination are out of scope for this document.
 However, there are several common patterns defined and supported by GNAP for fulfilling these requirements, including information sent by the client instance, information gathered through the interaction process, and information supplied by external parties.
 An individual AS can define its own policies and processes for deciding when and how to gather the necessary authorizations and consent.

 The client instance can supply information directly to the AS in its request.
 From this information, the AS can determine if the requested delegation can be granted immediately.
 The client instance can send several kinds of things, including: